Electrolytes and Ketogenic Dieting – Key Takeaways:

 Many people who start a ketogenic diet often experience the unpleasant “keto flu,” which is the name for one or a combination of these symptoms.
 Even if you are following a well-formulated ketogenic diet with a low amount of carbohydrates, a moderate amount of protein, and higher amount of fat as suggested, it is likely that you may still experience some of these symptoms.
 While your macronutrients may be in line, there is another important factor to consider: electrolytes and ketogenic dieting.
 To ensure you keep your body properly nourished and functioning well, a key factor is the balance of electrolytes in the body.

 What are Electrolytes?

 Electrolytes are minerals found in the body and are the electrical signaling molecules used for maintaining functions within the body, such as regulating your heartbeat and allowing muscles to contract for functional movement.
 The most relevant electrolytes in this context are sodium, potassium, magnesium, chloride, and calcium.

 Why is Monitoring Your Electrolytes Important?

 When you shift to a ketogenic diet, your body tends to release more water as opposed to storing it.
 The reason being that there is less insulin produced as a result of the composition of the diet.
 This leads to hormonal signals via the renin–angiotensin–aldosterone system signaling your kidneys to excrete MORE water and retain LESS.

-Along with increased excretion of water, the minerals found in that water are lost at a higher rate (1, 2).
+Along with increased excretion of water, the minerals found in that water are lost at a higher rate.
 In the end, you can quickly become depleted of key electrolytes that your body needs to function properly.
 As a result, you can experience some of the negative symptoms associated with a lack of electrolytes and ketogenic dieting such as the “keto flu.”

 Getting the Right Amount of Electrolytes and Ketogenic Dieting

 More than likely, you have probably heard that you should avoid adding sodium to your diet.
 For most of the population, especially those who are metabolically unhealthy, high sodium intake typically comes along with a high-calorie, high-carbohydrate diet, which over the long term, has resulted in increasing rates of obesity and hypertension.
 However, for individuals on a low-carbohydrate diet or athletes who are training hard, the truth is that your body needs extra sodium.

-Potassium is another electrolyte of concern on a ketogenic diet.
+Potassium is another electrolyte of concern when it comes to electrolytes and ketogenic dieting.
 Just as with sodium, potassium is excreted at a greater rate with a low carbohydrate intake.
 When you say the word potassium, most people would probably first think of bananas and potatoes.
 Not exactly keto-friendly, right?
 Luckily, there are ways to get more potassium in your diet while remaining ketogenic.

 Don’t Forget The Water!